almossawi/badarguments/extras/content/posts/main/index.md

 Scientific guidance nowadays is partial to not attributing diseases to characteristics like geography.
 Principally, to avoid unintended backlashes.
 Nearly a third of Asian Americans say they've experienced some form of discrimination since the COVID-19 pandemic for instance.

+**Running hot**.
+A market may be described as running too hot, and therefore due for a sell-off, by someone who stands to benefit from investors selling their positions.

 **Regime**.
 We call a system of government or an administration a regime if we don't like them.
 As recently as a few years ago, in a regional conflict in which two groups are vying for political power, we have headlines from opposite sides, each referring to its preferred group as a government and to the other group as a regime.

 Following a recent transfer of power, a headline in a daily paper reads